tc39/proposal-smart-pipelines/readme.md

 arbitrarily, whatever classes its grammar’s branches do not handle.

 Such new [incidental complexity][] makes code less readable and distracts the developer from the program’s [essential logic][essential complexity].
-A pipeline operator that improves readability should be versatile (this goal) but [conceptually and cyclomatically simple][cyclomatic simplicity].
+A pipe operator that improves readability should be versatile (this goal) but [conceptually and cyclomatically simple][cyclomatic simplicity].
 Such an operator should be able to handle **all** expressions, in a **single** manner